Database Test 5 (DBT-5) Documentation

 Building the Kit

 CMake is build system used for this kit.
-A Makefile.cmake is provided to automate some of the tasks.
+A Makefile is provided to automate some of the tasks.
+In-tree builds are not supported; the provided targets configure and build under the build/ directory.

 Building for debugging: